LiberTEM/LiberTEM-live/docs/source/usage.rst

 :class:`~libertem_live.detector.base.acquisition.AcquisitionMixin` object is
 strictly limited to reading data from the camera, expecting data in the shape and kind that was specified.
 Controlling the settings of the acquisition system is the responsibility of the user.
-Usually, the acquisition object should be created directly before running an acquisition with parameters that match the current configuration of the acquisition system.
+The example notebook uses a convenience function that accepts an acquisition object as a parameter and adjusts the settings of the acquisition system to match the scan shape of the acquisition.
+This function is called directly before running an acquisition, together with other setup functions.

+This example just creates a memory acquisition:

 .. testcode::